evanb2/truhiker/README.md

 - [ ] Some way of marking "wishlist" items (so they don't show up when adding items to lists)
 - [ ] Ability to switch category when GearCloset modal is open

+- [ ] Allow users to search pack list db for lists containing a specific item
+- [ ] Search Packlists by a type/tag
+- [ ] Search Packlists by base weight
+- [ ]

+- [ ] Allow users to rate public pack lists (?)
+- [ ] Share public pack lists.
+- [ ] Allow others to leave comments on your public lists.

+?
 - [ ] Google Auth
-- [ ] Share public pack lists.
-- [ ] Allow others to leave general or item-specific comments on your public lists.
+- [ ] Subscribe to receive notifications when a user is planning a hike near you
 - [ ] Share planned hikes/trips with users near your designated location.
-- [ ] Subscribe to receive notifications when a user is planning a hike near you
-- [ ] Allow users to search pack list db for lists containing a specific item
-- [ ] Allow users to rate public pack lists (?)

 ### Bugs / Solutions
 ```bash